MInduDev/Learning/JavaScript/Task20/README.md

-# Task 10 - Laundry Service Animation Task
+# Task 20 - Laundry Service

 ## About Project

-This project is a Laundry Service landing page made using HTML and CSS.
+This project is a Laundry Service landing page made using HTML, CSS, and JavaScript.
+It allows users to explore laundry services, add services to a cart, book laundry services, and receive a confirmation email using EmailJS.

-In this task I added animation to the hero section image.

 ## Features

 - Responsive Navbar
 - Responsive Hero Section
 - Mobile Hamburger Menu
-- Image Animation
 - Flexbox Layout
 - Media Queries

-## Animation Used

-The laundry image moves in a circular path and changes its size slightly during the animation.
+- Service Overview Section
+- Add and Remove Services from Cart
+- Booking Form with Validation
+- Email Confirmation using EmailJS
+- Quality Description Section
+- About Us Section
+- Contact Us Section
+- Newsletter Subscription Form

 ## Technologies Used

 - HTML
 - CSS
+- JavaScript
+- Font Awesome
+- EmailJS

 ## How to Run